natanieljr/droidmate/DEVELOPING.md

 After you make your changes, do a build (see `repo/BUILDING.md`).

 To test if DroidMate successfully monitored your modified API list, observe the logcat output while the explored application is started.
-In case of Android 4.2.2, you will see 100+ messages tagged `Instrumentation`.
+You will see 100+ messages tagged `Instrumentation`.
 If there were any failures, the messages will say so.

 ## Providing your own hooks to the monitored APIs